DealDash: History

 DealDash was founded in 2009 by William Wolfram, a 16-year-old Finnish entrepreneur, who had lost $20 bidding unsuccessfully for a MacBook on an earlier penny auction site.
 Wolfram had generated approximately $500,000 in affiliate sales a year earlier buying popular YouTube videos for $50, borrowed from his mother, then collecting revenue from affiliate marketing links he would add.
 He used the money he had saved to start DealDash.

-The company's business model, as with prior sites, is that customers enter a bidding process where they pay for each bid on an item, regardless of whether they succeed or not.
+The company's business model, as with prior sites, is that customers enter into bidding, where they pay for each bid on an item, regardless of whether they succeed or not.
 Each bid marginally increases the price of the item until the end of the auction, at which point the item is sold to the final bidder.
 DealDash differs from predecessors mainly in that losing bidders are given an option to apply money they had spent unsuccessfully bidding on an item towards purchasing the item at a posted retail price.

 DealDash obtained early financing from a youth program of Tekes, a Finnish public funding agency.
 It later raised approximately $1.5 to $2 million in venture financing from the Chief Executive Officers of Rovio Entertainment (publisher of Angry Birds) and Carbonite.
 The company grew quickly, quadrupling its revenue yearly for its first three years.
 As of early 2012 it was earning $1 million profits on $44 million revenue.
 By 2013 it had 67 employees, yearly revenues approaching $100 million, and was ranked as Finland's second-most visible startup based on attention from media, bloggers, influencers, and users.
 According to Socialbakers, DealDash was the most talked about brand on Facebook's "People Talking About This" during a period in May 2013, and had the highest engagement rate that September.

-In 2013, when Wolfram was still 20 years old, DealDash moved its headquarters from Helsinki, Finland to Minneapolis, Minnesota.
+In 2013, when Wolfram was still 20 years old, DealDash moved its headquarters from Helsinki, Finland, to Minneapolis, Minnesota.
 In August of that year, the company also created the site DealDashReviewed.com to house and aggregate reviews and testimonials from their customers.

 Business model

 DealDash, like other auction sites, has been described as a gamified approach to e-commerce.
-To participate, registered bidders first buy "bids" priced at $0.60 each, that they may spend bidding on auctions.
+To participate, registered bidders first buy "bids" priced at $0.13 each, that they may spend bidding on auctions.
 Standard auctions begin with an opening price of $0.00, with every bid placed increasing the price by $0.01 and removing one paid "bid credit" from the user's balance.
 Bidders may choose to place single bids, by manually clicking the bid button, or through an automatic bidding tool called the "BidBuddy".
-An auction clock restarts from a maximum of 10–30 seconds, depending on the auction, every time a bid is placed.
+An auction clock restarts from a maximum of 9 seconds (as of 2024), every time a bid is placed.
 If no new bids are placed before the clock runs out, the last and highest bidder is declared the winner of the auction.